mjfrigaard/sharing-your-work/manuscript/chapter1.md

+#showing-your-work

-# Part 1: getting started
+# Part 1: getting started in modern research tools
 Congratulations!
 You've just entered graduate school, and you're on your way to more specialized education and training.
 Hopefully, after a few challenging years and sleepless nights, you'll be on your way to a rewarding career.
 Provided you did your [research](https://www.usnews.com/education/best-graduate-schools/top-graduate-schools/paying), a graduate school degree is still likely to be an excellent investment for your future.

 I loved my graduate school experience.
 I made friends and colleagues I'm still in contact with, and received some excellent advice from outstanding (and unexpected) mentors.
 As I write this, the cost of college tuition has grown faster than the amount of [financial aid available](https://www.insidehighered.com/news/2017/10/25/tuition-and-fees-still-rising-faster-aid-college-board-report-shows), and studies are showing degrees is some fields [have more value than others](https://www.eurekalert.org/pub_releases/2015-09/uok-coc091115.php).
 In recognition of these changes, my colleague and I have decided to write this technical guide.
 We felt a few topics were missing from our graduate education, and wanted to share what we've learned in the hopes it would make the transition from school to work a little less shocking.